 Biollante, Anti-Villain and Dark Is Not Evil applying her second form is still really scary to look at.
 In spite of being the monster to root for it's disturbing when she pierces Godzilla's hand with a vine and then easily fits his whole head into her mouth and snarling.
 Less than five minutes of footage and no one forgets that monster.

-Monster X. Its appearance goes into Uncanny Valley immediately, it's pretty much the only opponent to hold the big G up (apart from Caesar, Anguirus and Rodan teaming up) and its roar/Evil Laugh scares the shit out of this troper.
+Monster X. It's pretty much the only opponent to hold the big G up (apart from Caesar, Anguirus and Rodan teaming up) and its roar/Evil Laugh scares the shit out of this troper.
 And guess what?
 It's Keiser Ghidorah, and he's even worse.

 The Godzillaverse itself qualifies! imagine living in a Crapsack World choke-full of Kaiju, aka humongous, near-indestructible and VERY pissed-off monsters who gleefully screw the square-cube law(aka something so big should not exist, yet it does). they include mutants, ancient deities and alien planet-destroyers. at any moment they may attack your city and raze it to the ground, millions of people will die, there is no time to rebuild because probably they have already spread death and destruction somewhere else, humanity can't do anything to stop them. the kicker? the most heroic of them (Godzilla himself) is a dinosaur mutated into a walking nuclear holocaust, and he is one of the most destructive.
 Sure, he's more of a Chaotic NeutralAnti-Hero, but he still doesn't give a shit about mankind.